dorohuchon/Myxozoa-genome-resources/README.md

 # Myxozoa-genome-resources

 This is a collection of links to different myxozoan genomic datasets. <br>
-I only listed genomes sequenced with long reads (PacBio / Minion), _T. kitauei_ since it is a reference species and my favorite species _H. salminicola_.
+I only listed genomes sequenced with long reads (PacBio / Nanopore), _T. kitauei_ since it is a reference species and my favorite species _H. salminicola_.
 It is unlikely that this is a complete list so if I am missing something, or if you want me to add your favorite myxo please let me know.
 <br><br>
 *Contributors:*